destone28/surveillansystem/README.md

    # You can use ["*"] to allow anyone to use the bot
    ```

-2. **Install the Arduino IoT Cloud library for MicroPython**:
-   - Download the Arduino IoT Cloud for MicroPython library from the official repository: [https://github.com/arduino/arduino-iot-cloud-py](https://github.com/arduino/arduino-iot-cloud-py)
-   - Connect your Arduino Nicla Vision to the computer
-   - Open OpenMV IDE
-   - Use the OpenMV file management tool to create a `lib` folder on the device (if it doesn't already exist)
-   - Copy all the files from the downloaded library to the `lib` folder on the device

-3. **Upload all Python files to the device**:
+2. **Upload all files to the device**:
-   - Connect your Arduino Nicla Vision to the computer
-   - Open OpenMV IDE
-   - Upload all the files provided in the repository using the OpenMV file management tool:
+   - Upload all the files and folders provided in the repository downloaded but **be sure not to copy** the `img` folder.
+Include the `secrets_keys.py` file just modified with your data
-     - `main.py`
-     - `config.py`
-     - `camera_detector.py`
-     - `audio_detector.py`
-     - `distance_detector.py`
-     - `video_manager.py`
-     - `photo_manager.py`
-     - `file_manager.py`
-     - `cloud_manager.py`
-     - `telegram.py`
-     - `secrets_keys.py` (modified with your data)
-   - Make sure all files are uploaded to the main directory of the device
+   - **Make sure all files are uploaded to the main directory of the device**
+   - Disconnect Arduino Nicla Vision safetly from your USB port

 ### 6. Starting the system

 1. **Restart the device**:
-   - Press the reset button on Arduino Nicla Vision or disconnect and reconnect the device

-2. **Verify the connection**:
+   - Reconnect the device to USB port or just power it from a USB power source
    - The system should start automatically
-   - The integrated LEDs will provide visual feedback on the system status:
-     - Blinking blue LED: system active
-     - Green LED: operation completed successfully
-     - Red LED: error or alarm

-3. **Test with Telegram**:
+2. **Test with Telegram**:
-   - Start a chat with your bot on Telegram
+   - In the Telegram App, go to the chatbot conversation
-   - Send the `/start` command
+   - Send a "/start" command to it
-   - The bot should respond with a welcome message
+   - At this point, if you correctly inserted your `chat_id` in the `TELEGRAM_AUTHORIZED_USERS` variables in `secrets_keys.py` file, the System shall message you automatically with a Notification about the system to be started and ready
+   - You could need to wait some seconds to receive this message, if this doesn't happen, try to restart the device.
-   - Send the `/status` command to check the system status
+   - Type "/help" for the complete list of available commands to send to the telegram bot

+3. **Test the Arduino Dashboard**
+   - Go to your Dashboard page and test all the switches and sliders changing values and trying to activate "Global Enable" first, then the different detection modalities.

 ## Usage Examples

 ### Controlling the system via Telegram